Codecademy/docs/content/typescript/concepts/about-typescript/about-typescript.md

 ---
-Title: 'About'
+Title: "About TypeScript"
 Subjects:
-  - 'Web Development'
+  - "Web Development"
 Tags:
-  - 'Documentation'
+  - "Documentation"
 CatalogContent:
-  - 'learn-typescript'
+  - "learn-typescript"
-  - 'paths/full-stack-engineer-career-path'
+  - "paths/full-stack-engineer-career-path"
 ---

 TypeScript is four tools that build on each other: